Choose the research methodology best suited to your situation

 • Step 8: Prepare the oral presentation

 In conclusion, academic research methodology is a complex and demanding process that requires careful planning and attention to detail.
-It is essential to understand the different steps and to develop research, writing and presentation skills.
-By following these steps, student researchers can produce quality research that will contribute to the advancement of knowledge and improved decision making.
+To ensure reliable and relevant results, it is essential to collect data using a variety of appropriate research methods, whether quantitative or qualitative.
+By following the key steps mentioned above, student researchers can produce high-quality research that will contribute to the advancement of knowledge and improve decision-making.
+A well-defined research methodology optimizes data analysis, improves decision-making, and strengthens the validity of conclusions.

 To go further: